 You can replace the name ‘shortcodename’ with a name of your choice.
 Lastly, update the file, and use the shortcode wherever you want a search bar to appear.

-Best Practices You Can Follow To Improve The Internal WordPress Search
+Best Practices You Can Follow To Improve The Internal Search In WordPress

 - You have a huge number of pages of content on your website.